Los Angeles College of Aesthetics

 Highest Paying Job

-The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Los Angeles College of Aesthetics are Surgeons, Chief executives & legislators, Physicians, Lawyers, & judges, magistrates, & other judicial workers, and Podiatrists
+The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Los Angeles College of Aesthetics are Surgeons, Chief executives & legislators, Lawyers, & judges, magistrates, & other judicial workers, Physicians, and Nurse anesthetists

 View Data